rkillickdev/plan-it-go/README.md

 ## **Code Used and Referenced**

+* In the initial planning stages of the project, I found the Code Insititute Peer review channel on Slack a helpful tool to see what was required for the PP4 project.
+In particular, I found this [Cinema Go Project](https://github.com/seanf316/P4-Cinema-Go) was a source of inspiration and a good indicator for covering all the asessment criteria.

+### **Video tutorials and classes**

+* I referenced this [Udemy Django 4 and Python Full-Stack Developer Masterclass](https://www.udemy.com/course/django-and-python-full-stack-developer-masterclass) which I had purchased before I started the Ci diploma, to help consolidate some of the Django concepts.

+* I used this [Udemy Bootstrap 5 From Scratch | Build 5 Modern Websites Course](https://www.udemy.com/course/bootstrap-from-scratch) to consolidate and expand my understanding of Bootstrap and Sass.

 * [Django Wednesdays YouTube Tutorial - creating users ans profiles](https://www.youtube.com/watch?v=KNvSWubOaQY)

+### **Threads and Articles**

 * [Populating a database with data from an API response](https://dev.to/yahaya_hk/how-to-populate-your-database-with-data-from-an-external-api-in-django-398i)